 On July 7, 1979, an unknown, 16-year-old French Canadian female vocalist named France Joli performed her new single “Come to Me” for the first time before a throng of 5,000 on Fire Island at a benefit now infamously known as Beach ’79.

-Joli left the stage a star, and became a media darling who appeared in all the popular publications and on all the hot TV shows of the day.
-“Come to Me” became a smash hit that sold 3 million copies globally, rose to number one on disco charts around the world, and reached number 15 on Billboard magazine’s pop chart.
+Joli left the stage a star, becoming a media darling who appeared in all the popular publications and on all the hot TV shows of the day.
+“Come to Me” became a smash hit that sold three million copies globally, rose to number one on disco charts around the world, and reached number 15 on Billboard magazine’s pop chart.
 Befitting this fairytale, Joli portrayed Cinderella in the 1980 Macy’s Thanksgiving Day Parade.
+She also performed at all the landmark Manhattan dance venues of the day, including Studio 54, Bond, and The Saint.

 Joli still performs “Come to Me” and subsequent hits such as “Gonna Get Over You,” “The Heart to Break the Heart,” and “Feel Like Dancing” on the dance music circuit throughout the world.
 She draws a crowd at every performance.
 Even those of a younger generation—who may not know her by name—realize they’re fans of “Come to Me” once they hear Joli’s first few bars.